2captcha/2captcha-python/README.md

 ### hCaptcha
-Use this method to solve hCaptcha challenge.
-Returns a token to bypass captcha.
+Use this method to solve the hCaptcha challenge.
+Returns a token to bypass the captcha.
 ```python
 result = solver.hcaptcha(sitekey='10000000-ffff-ffff-ffff-000000000001',
                             url='https://www.site.com/page/',